sabi1201/ceu_de1_aws_services_project/README.md

 ```
 At the end of this step, every non-English article had an English version stored in S3.
 These translated files were then used as input for our sentiment analysis stage.

-### 4. Running Sentiment Analysis on All Articles (AWS Comprehend)
+### 4. Running Sentiment Analysis on All Articles
-Once all articles were available in English (either originally written in English or translated in the previous step), we ran sentiment analysis using AWS Comprehend.
+Once all articles were available in English (either originally written in English or translated in the previous step), we ran sentiment analysis using **AWS Comprehend**.
 This allowed us to quantify the tone of each article in a consistent way.

 We used Comprehend’s synchronous sentiment API (`detect_sentiment`) to produce a sentiment label (POSITIVE / NEGATIVE / NEUTRAL / MIXED) along with confidence scores.
 For reproducibility and easier downstream processing, we stored each article’s sentiment output as a small JSON file in S3.